How to Protect Your Child from an Active Shooter

 Tips for Your Child

 • Practice hiding beforehand with Hide N’ Seek.
 Emphasize silence and finding cover quickly.
+They should understand, though, the difference between this play activity and the gravity of a real situation.

 • If no hefty cover is available, cabinets, furniture, cars, etc. is better than nothing.
 Just hide out of sight!